pnwairfire/bluesky-aws/docs/configuration.md

 ***default***: None

-request_id_format is used in input, log, status, and output file names defaults to input file name with `.json` removed
+request_id_format is used in the status and request JSON file names, and in the bluesky log and output tarball file names as well.
+It defaults to the input file name with `.json` removed

 Supports the following wildcards:
+ - '{input_file_name}' - replaced with input file name, with `.json` removed
  - '{uuid}' - replaced with an 8 character guid
  - '{utc_today}' - replaced with current UTC date, formatted '%Y%m%d'
  - '{utc_now}' - replaced with current UTC timestamp, formatted '%Y%m%dT%H%M%S'